Here are some straightforward answers to some of the questions you may have about leaving a gift in your Will.

 How and why should I make a Will?

 Without a Will, your estate will be divided according to the law, which may not be in accordance with your wishes.
 It is therefore of great importance that you make a Will and equally important that it should be drawn up with the help of a solicitor to ensure your last wishes are met.

 What kind of gift should I leave?

-There are three main types of gifts you may leave in your will.
-All three are tax free:
+There are three main types of gifts you may leave in your Will:

 - a share of your estate

 A share of your estate (a residual bequest) is the whole or a percentage of what remains of your estate after all other gifts and expenses have been paid.
 These gifts are very important to us as they usually maintain their value or increase over time.